St-Nischal/Face-Detection/README.md

 Press q to quit the video window.
 📄 Output

-    Face bounding boxes are drawn directly onto the video feed

-    Console logs show the relative bounding box data for each detection
+    💠 Bounding boxes styled with colored corner lines

+    🎯 Boxes are adjusted to focus strictly on the face region

+    🧠 Detection confidence score displayed above each face

-    FPS is displayed in the top-left corner
+    ⚡ Real-time FPS displayed at the top-left corner

+    🖥️ Console prints detection scores and bounding box info

 📁 File Overview

-    face_detection.py: The main script

-    No additional resources are needed — runs directly from webcam input
+    face_detection.py: Main script containing the FaceDetector class and execution loop

+        Includes fancyDraw() for styled visual output

+        findFaces() processes detections and filters regions to exclude neck

 🧼 Exit and Cleanup

+The script cleanly:

+    Releases the webcam

-The script cleanly releases the webcam and destroys all OpenCV windows when q is pressed.
+    Destroys all OpenCV windows when q is pressed